Table of Contents[Hide][Click to Show]

 Disney offers the Magical Express for all guests staying in a Disney resort hotel.
 The Magical Express is a free motorcoach transfer to Disney resort hotels.
 It’s easy to use, but booking it and making the most of its free checked bag delivery service requires some pre-trip planning.
 Don’t miss TravelingMom’s guide to using the Magical Express for all the important details.

 TravelingMom Tip: Magical Express is only offered to guests arriving into MCO.
-If you fly into Orlando Sanford, you’ll need to find your own transportation.
+If you fly into Orlando Sanford (served by Allegiant Airlines), you’ll need to find your own transportation.
 Check those airport codes!

-Once you are on property, Walt Disney World offers a number of different transportation options.
-Disney’s system covers over two dozen hotels, four theme parks, two water parks, the Disney Springs area.
+Once you are on the property, Walt Disney World offers a number of different transportation options.
+The Disney transportation system covers over two dozen hotels, four theme parks, two water parks, the Disney Springs area, and more.

 The most common form of transportation is buses.
 Ferries and the well-known monorails serve quite a few locations as well.
 The system is entirely free to use, whether you are staying at a Disney resort hotel or off-property.

 TravelingMom Tip: If you are traveling with a baby or toddler, think carefully about your stroller and transit.
-You must fold your stroller before boarding buses and ferries.
+You must fold your stroller before boarding buses and ferries (but not usually monorails).
 Can you do that while juggling a young child and whatever bags you have with you?
 Make sure to choose a travel stroller that works!

 Disney’s Shuttle Buses

 The network of buses at Walt Disney World is so extensive that new visitors are best served to study a map.
-A convenient shorthand to know is that buses run from nearly every Disney resort hotel to every park.
-The major exception is for hotels on the monorail loop.
+A convenient shorthand to know is that buses run from nearly every Disney resort hotel to each of the four parks at least.
+The major exception is for hotels on the monorail loop (you can reach the Magic Kingdom via monorail instead).
 Buses also run regularly between and among all the parks.

 TravelingMom Tip: At Disney Springs?
 There are no buses that will take you directly to the four theme parks.
 A connection at a hotel is required.